 - Stimulate open discussion with your client by forming a collaborative atmosphere.
 Clients should feel as if they can share with you their thoughts and feelings about the project, not the other way around.
 You can accomplish this by being proactive in your communication so that the client knows you’re receptive to their feedback.

 If failure strikes upon your project, don’t feel flustered.
-Failure is natural, and it’s from failure where we expand our abilities.
+Failure is natural, and it’s from failure we expand our abilities.
 However, that doesn’t mean we have to take failure at face value.
 Do what you can to combat it, while keeping the project’s interests and goals at heart.